Call for Papers

 We define a publication as a written piece documenting scientific work that was submitted for review by peers for either acceptance or rejection, and, after review, has been accepted.
-Documentation of scientific work that is published in a not-for-profit archive without any form of peer-review (departmental Technical Report, arXiv.org, etc.) is NOT considered a publication.
+Documentation of scientific work that is published in a not-for-profit archive without any form of peer-review (departmental Technical Report, arXiv.org, etc.) is not considered a publication.
 However, this definition of publication does include peer-reviewed workshop papers, even if they do not appear in formal proceedings.
 Any submission to ACM Multimedia must not have substantial overlap with prior publications or other work currently undergoing peer review.

 Note that documents published on website archives are subject to change.
-Citing such documents is therefore discouraged.
+Citing such documents is discouraged.
 Furthermore, ACM Multimedia will review the documents formally submitted and any additional information in a web archive version will not affect the review.

 Review and Rebuttal Process

 Each submission will be reviewed by at least three reviewers, adhering to the reviewing guidelines (https://www.acmmm.org/2019/reviewer-guidelines/).

 After receiving the reviews, authors may optionally submit a rebuttal to address the reviewers’ comments, which will be limited to a one-page PDF file using the “acm-sigconf template” which can be downloaded from this link:

 Note that the author rebuttal is optional, it is meant to provide you with an opportunity to rebut factual errors or to supply additional information requested by the reviewers.
 It is NOT intended to add new contributions (theorems, algorithms, experiments) that were not included in the original submission and were not requested by the reviewers.
 You may optionally add a figure, graph or proof to your rebuttal to better illustrate your answer to the reviewers’ comments.